itstheandre/Casa-de-los-bytes/README.md

 2. Still guards:

 - Guards that are just standing still.
-Ment to create a visual tip of where the player can go to.
+Meant to create a visual tip of where the player can go to.
 More of a corridor.

 3. Moving guards:

 - The hardest to create.
 Each has a position, a rotation, and a number of steps.
-These were extremely complicated to create, because of the continuos loop and the fact that, depedning on their amount of steps, they would have to call a specific a function _x_ number of times, before rotating and repeating.
+These were extremely complicated to create, because of the continuos loop and the fact that, depending on their amount of steps, they would have to call a specific a function _x_ number of times, before rotating and repeating.
 A "for loop" was not the way to go, for it's done too fast.
 The problem is that you need each function to be called on a specific frame rate, and not all of them at once.

 # Unsolved Problems (to be updated on a later date)